nonoka97/Calculator-odin/README.md

 # Calculator-odin
-Calculator project from The Odin Project
+Calculator app exercise from The Odin Project.